cdown/chrisdown.name/_posts/2025-05-12-safer-signal-sending-with-pkill-require-handler.md

 The new functionality is in procps-ng 4.0.3, which should be in most distributions now.
-While signals might be deeply entrenched in Unix and Linux, that doesn't mean we can't make them safer to use. `pkill -H` is one step towards that goal.
-For new applications, I still recommend using more explicit IPC mechanisms when possible, but for existing systems using signals, this flag can help prevent those dreaded midnight wake-up calls when logrotate innocently goes about its business. :-)
+While signals might be deeply entrenched in Unix and Linux, that doesn't mean we can't make them safer to use, and `pkill -H` is one step towards that goal.
+For new applications, I still recommend using more explicit IPC mechanisms when possible, but for every system where that's not possible, using `pkill -H` is a great way to eliminate an entire class of outage entirely.

 Many thanks to [Craig](https://gitlab.com/csmall) for reviewing the patch.